#1 Virginia Commonwealth University

 At UoPX, online students have 24/7 access to their coursework, which they can finish at their own pace.
 Their virtual learning environment offers the opportunity for students to gain one-on-one connections with faculty and experience team-building with peers.

 #6 University of Southern California

 The University of Southern California (USC) is a large, private nonprofit offering an online Master of Education in School Counseling for students who desire to become K-12 school counselors.
 The 49 credit-hour program lasts approximately two to three years, with the option to be a full- or part-time student.
 In addition, students are required to complete a 100-hour practicum and a 600-hour internship during the program.
 Areas of focus for the program include College and Career Readiness, Restorative Justice, and Trauma-Informed Practice.
 The application requirements for the program include the following: a bachelor’s degree from an accredited institution, transcripts, resume, letters of recommendation, GPA of 3.0 or higher, statement of purpose, and two short-answer responses.

 At USC, students have scheduled live classes in a digital format on a weekly basis, which is paired with asynchronous coursework that students may complete at their own pace.
 After completion of the online program, graduates are eligible for the Pupil Personnel Services Credential within California.

-#7 Mercy College
+#7 Mercy University